-To load a network from a remote file, you can select $File \to Import \to Network \to URL...$.
+To load a network from a remote file, you can select $File \rightarrow Import \rightarrow Network \rightarrow URL...$.
 In the import network dialog, insert the appropriate URL, either manually or using URL bookmarks.
 Bookmarked URLs can be accessed by clicking on the arrow to the right of the text field (see the Bookmark Manager in Preferences for more details on bookmarks).
 Also, you can drag and drop links from a web browser to the URL text box.
 Once a URL has been specified, click on the OK button to load the network.

 Another issue for network import is the presence of firewalls, which can affect which files are accessible to a computer.
 To work around this problem, Cytoscape supports the use of proxy servers.
-To configure a proxy server, go to $Edit \rightarrow Preferences \rightarrow Proxy Settings...$ This is further described in the Preferences section.
+To configure a proxy server, go to $\mathbf{Edit} \to \mathbf{Preferences} \to \mathbf{Proxy Settings...}$.
+This is further described in the $\mathbf{Preferences}$ section.